xNul/pl-0-compiler/README.md

 Implementation of `simulateVM()` function is a must since it is going to be used by [main.c](main.c) to simulate the virtual machine.
 Helper functions are included as hints of a possible design.
 However, you are free to remove the helper functions and add new ones.

 * [test/](test/): The folder that contains the test cases and the scripts that you could use to try those test cases on your executable.
-Further information is included in the [README](test/README.md) file inside the [test/](test/) folder.
+Further information is included in the [Test & Grade](#test-&-grade) section below.

 # Command Line Arguments
 Usage: `./vm.out (ins_inp_file) (simul_outp_file) [vm_inp_file=stdin] [vm_outp_file=stdout]`